Primary constructors

 implicitly induces an instance variable for that parameter.

-To ensure this constructor executes on every new instance, a class, mixin class, or enum with a primary constructor cannot have any other non-redirecting generative constructors.
+To ensure the primary constructor executes on every new instance, a class, mixin class, or enum with a primary constructor can't have any other non-redirecting generative in-body constructors.

 Field declarations in parameters